SublimeText/UnitTesting/README.md

-It is also possible to generate test coverage report via [coverage](https://pypi.python.org/pypi/coverage) by using the command `UnitTesting: Test Current Project with Coverage`.
+It is also possible to generate test coverage report via [coverage](https://pypi.python.org/pypi/coverage) by using the command `UnitTesting: Test Current Package with Coverage`.
 The file [.coveragerc](.coveragerc) is used to control the coverage configurations.
 If it is missing, UnitTesting will ignore the `tests` directory.